-6 D140/1/1, Demographic Expertise Report p.
+D140/1/1, Demographic Expertise Report p.
 7, 12.

-Cf. various documents issued by different authorities serve in practice as proof of identity, see also KAING Guek Eav alias Duch ECCC [26 February 2009] Trial Chamber Decision E2/94

-8 For the purpose of the present order, harm suffered by the immediate victim may include physical, psychological and/or material harm by the applicant does not necessarily have to be immediate but it must be personal.10
+Cf. various documents issued by different authorities serve in practice as proof of identity, see also KAING Guek Eav alias Duch ECCC [26 February 2009] Trial Chamber Decision E2/94 For the purpose of the present order, harm suffered by the immediate victim may include provides that "psychological harm may include the death of kin who were the victim of such crimes".
+Therefore, to be admissible, the harm suffered by the applicant does not necessarily have to be immediate but it must be personal.